IQBE/QtChatApp/README.md

 - [Qt Creator Documentation](https://doc.qt.io/qtcreator/)

 ## License
-This project is licensed under the terms of the [MIT License](LICENSE).
+This project is licensed under the terms of the [MIT license](LICENSE).